What is Foreign Bodies?

 Becoming a subscriber means you’re noticing the hard work that goes into this newsletter, that you find value in the work and, of course, that you believe in our larger mission.

 What’s your mission?

 Immigrants and members of oft discriminated minority groups have long been conditioned to keep our innermost troubles to ourselves.
 We’re expected to appear resilient and submissive and we know we’ll have to work twice as hard to get half as far.
 For those of us with diagnosed or undiagnosed mental illnesses or disabilities, for anyone who might be grieving or feeling misunderstood, our experiences may even be keeping us from getting the help we deserve and need.

-Through the stories we share in this newsletter and on our site foreignbodies.net, through the discussions we host and the community we build together, we hope to make you feel understood.
-We want to reassure you that you’re not alone and help is available.
+Through the stories I share in this newsletter and through the community we build together, I hope to make you feel a little more understood.
+I want to reassure you that you’re not alone and help is available.
 Let’s normalize the bearing of our untold narratives, one experience at a time.

 How much does it cost?

-While funding from The Carter Center helped build this newsletter, we’re fully reliant on readers like you to live on.
+While funding from The Carter Center helped build this newsletter, this newsletter is fully reliant on readers like you to live on.

 Free sign-ups get our main monthly issues, but otherwise have limited access.

 Paying subscribers get the full experience for 12 months at $5/mo or $55/yr.
 This includes access to every post (not just the occasional free ones) such as our popular weekly roundup of must-reads plus exclusive book giveaways partnered with immigrant authors and the ability to participate in subscriber-only comments.